 Additionally, two novels "from the vault" were published as e-books in 2011: TORMENT, a supernatural thriller, and ARTIFACT OF EVIL, a thriller blending modern day crime, historical characters, and fantasy.

 September 2011 saw publication of THE BLACK STILETTO, the first entry in Raymond's new original thriller series, published by Oceanview Publishing.
 The story of a female vigilante in the Eisenhower/Kennedy eras, this "action/adventure tale for women" was called "prime escapism" in a Booklist starred review.
 The second book, THE BLACK STILETTO: BLACK & WHITE, was published late May 2012.
 The third book, THE BLACK STILETTO: STARS & STRIPES, was published in 2013.
 THE BLACK STILETTO: SECRETS & LIES was published in 2014, and one more entry is planned for later the same year.
+Additionally in 2014, Raymond teamed up with fellow Bond-author Jeffery Deaver and co-edited the short story anthology, ICE COLD--TALES OF INTRIGUE FROM THE COLD WAR.

 See the Shop page for details on how to order these books directly from Raymond.